Toggle: English / Spanish

 Normally, blood flows from the body into the right atrium, then through the tricuspid valve to the right ventricle and on to the lungs.
 If the tricuspid valve does not open, the blood cannot flow from the right atrium to the right ventricle.
-Blood ultimately cannot enter the lungs, where it must go to pick up oxygen (become oxygenated).
+Because of the problem with the tricuspid valve, blood ultimately cannot enter the lungs.
+This is where it must go to pick up oxygen (becomes oxygenated).

-This condition may be discovered during routine prenatal ultrasound imaging or when the baby is examined shortly after birth.
-Bluish skin is present from birth.
+This condition may be discovered during routine prenatal ultrasound imaging or when the baby is examined after birth.
+Bluish skin is present at birth.
 A heart murmur is often present at birth and may increase in loudness over several months.

 Tests may include the following:

-Afterwards, the baby usually goes home.
-The child will need to take one or more daily medicines and be closely followed by a pediatric cardiologist, who will decide when the second stage of surgery should be done.
+Afterward, the baby goes home in most cases.
+The child will need to take one or more daily medicines and be closely followed by a pediatric cardiologist.
+This doctor will decide when the second stage of surgery should be done.

 During stage I and II, the child may still look blue (cyanotic).

 Stage III, the final step, is called the Fontan procedure.
 The rest of the veins carrying blue blood from the body are connected directly to the pulmonary artery leading to the lungs.
 The left ventricle now only has to pump to the body, not the lungs.
 This surgery is usually performed when the child is 18 months to 3 years old.
 After this final step, the baby is no longer blue.

 In most cases, surgery will improve the condition.